beryx-gist/badass-runtime-example-javafx/README.md

 ## Badass Runtime Plugin Example: JavaFX Application ##

-A small JavaFX application that shows how to use the [Badass Runtime Plugin](https://github.com/beryx/badass-runtime-plugin/).
+A small JavaFX 11 non-modular application that shows how to use the [Badass Runtime Plugin](https://github.com/beryx/badass-runtime-plugin/).

 The plugin is configured in `build.gradle` as follows: